JAbhi09/Data-Science/Naive Bayes/readme.md

 ![NBC ml image png](https://github.com/JAbhi09/Data-Science/assets/143057373/eacab35d-de1c-47f3-9a54-a1c3f0dd7127)

-Tools: The tools used in this Linear Regression project are essential Here are tools that involved in this porject:
+Tools: The tools used in this Naive Bayes project are essential Here are tools that involved in this porject:

 - Python
 - Scikit-learn